-The Danish workplace culture is also characterized by being quite democratic and equal.
-The Danes care about equal rights, and this is reflected on the workplace.
+The Danish workplace culture is also quite democratic and equal.
+The Danes care about equal rights and this is reflected on the workplace.

 In a Danish workplace you are expected to work independently and to show initiative.
 Often the work culture is open, and your manager might not check up on your work or give you new tasks.